Arthur-Milchior/anki-resize-image/README.md

 Currently, when max-heigh/width is applied to an image which have been resized, the new size is not proportional to the old one.
 I don't see any easy way to correct it.
 May be try to figure it one day.

 ### Frozen fields
 While this add-on is mostly compatible with frozen fields, once you freeze/unfreeze a field, images are not resizable anymore.
-I did submit a [pull request](https://github.com/glutanimate/frozen-fields/pull/15) to the "Frozen field" add-on, in order to correct this and clean its code.
-I can not do anything while waiting for this pull request to be accepted.
+I submitted a correction to Frozen Field add-on.
+You can beta test it (https://github.com/glutanimate/frozen-fields/releases/tag/v2.1.0)[here].
+Please tell us (here)[https://github.com/glutanimate/frozen-fields/pull/15#event-3054473127] whether it did work correctly; in which case the add-on will be updated on ankiweb.

 ### Hook
 Once 2.1.21 is publicly available (not in beta) I should use new's hook to add the javascript to the editor with the hook instead of changing the method setupWeb.